principlesofaccounting.com

 Note that the auditor is expressing an opinion about the conformity of the financial statements with generally accepted accounting principles.
 Thus, conformity with GAAP is the key to obtaining the desired audit opinion.
 Being alert to the detection of potential fraud is important, but it is not the primary mission of a financial statement audit.

 The U.S. Congress created the Sarbanes-Oxley Act of 2002 (SOX).
 It imposed stringent financial statement certification requirements on corporate officers, raised the fiduciary duty of corporate boards, imposed systematic ethics awareness, and placed a greater burden on auditors.
+Furthermore, auditors are expected to communicate any “critical audit matters” relating to the financial statements upon which they are reporting.
+These matters pertain to challenging, subjective or complex audit factors, such as evaluation of asset impairments, allowances for questionable accounts, complex revenue recognition, and the like.

 In addition, Section 404 of the Act requires public companies to implement a robust system of internal control; an independent auditor must issue a separate report on the effectiveness of this control system.
 The Act also created the Public Company Accounting Oversight Board (PCAOB).
 The PCAOB is a private-sector, non-profit corporation, charged with overseeing the auditors of public companies.